Friday - Frigg's and Freya's Day

 Friday the 13th is considered to be very unlucky because of its association with the unlucky number thirteen.
 It usually occurs one to three times a year and some refer to this date as “Black Friday”.

-In Islam, Friday is a day of general peace and condemning a slave on Friday is forbidden under the Muslim law.
+In Islam, Friday is a day of general peace for Muslims.
 It is also a special prayer day called Salat AlJumu'ah.

 In Christianity, Good Friday is the Friday before Easter that commemorates the crucifixion of Jesus.
 The Eastern Orthodox Church, Fridays and Wednesdays are fast days throughout the year.
 Fasting on Fridays entails abstinence from meat or meat products such as poultry and dairy products although fish is permitted.